 To qualify for the 100 Degree Dance Off, studios must have a minimum of 10 entries entered into the competition, 10% of which must be groups.
 For example, if you have 50 routines entered into the competition at least 5 of the entries must be groups.

-Although J. Bobb Fever Inc will make every effort to resolve any unforeseen issues that may arise, J. Bobb Fever Inc. will not issue refunds or be held responsible for sudden cancellation or time lost due to extreme weather, bomb threats, terrorism or any other extraneous circumstances.
+Although J. Bobb Fever Inc will make every effort to resolve any unforeseen issues that may arise, J. Bobb Fever Inc. will not issue refunds or be held responsible for sudden cancellation or time lost due to events out of the control of J. Bobb Fever Inc. Such events include but are not limited to extreme weather, bomb threats, illness, terrorism, and/ or any other extraneous circumstances.

 *Please note you are not entered into the competition until full payment for all entries and/ or service charges is received*